-Two-year and three-year course sequencing is outlined in the following pages for the 1) Master of Science degree in midwifery and 2) Advanced Certificate in midwifery.
+Two-year and three-year course sequencing is outlined in the following pages for the 1) Master of Science degree in Midwifery and 2) Advanced Certificate in Midwifery.
 Modified programs of study are available and may be individualized based on a student's progress.
 Students who are pursuing the Adv.
-Certificate Midwifery/MS Nurse-Midwifery option should meet with the CON advisor as soon as possible and prior to each semester to discuss how the 20 credits taken in the CON can best fit into the programs of study outlined below.
+Certificate Midwifery/MS Nurse-Midwifery option should meet with the CON advisor as soon as possible and prior to each semester to discuss how the additional credits taken in the CON can best fit into the programs of study outlined below.

-Master of Science Program of Study - 7 Semesters
+Master of Science Program of Study - 7 Semester Option